langovoi/homebridge-upnp/README.md

 ### Exclude devices

-Found device's USN.
+First find device's USN.
 It must be in logs of Homebridge:

 ```
 ...